Pholisa-Fatyela/bootcamp/pages/function_intro.md

 ## Functions are variables

 Javascript have higher order functions.
-That means that Functions can be passed in as parameters and return as a value from a Functions.
+That means that functions can be passed in as parameters and returned as a value from a function.

 Doh!